KINLEY SALMON

 Latin America correspondent for The Economist, global affairs commentator exploring geopolitics, development, and the future of work in emerging markets

-• Former McKinsey strategy consultant
+• Former World Bank economist and McKinsey strategy consultant

-• Speaker connecting geopolitics, economics, and technology
+• Speaker who connects geopolitics, economics, and technology

 He is also the author of Jobs, Robots and Us, a book exploring how artificial intelligence, automation, and robotics will reshape labor markets and the global economy.